aste/dentistFrs/README.md

    ```sh
    cd dentistFrs
    ```

-## Usage

-Open `index.html` in your web browser to view the homepage.
+3. Open `index.html` in your web browser to view the homepage.
 Use `inner-page.html` for additional pages.

+## Development

+### Prerequisites

+- A modern web browser (e.g., Chrome, Firefox, Safari).
+- A code editor (e.g., VS Code, Sublime Text).

+### Running Locally

+1. Open the project directory in your code editor.
+2. Open `index.html` in your web browser to view the homepage.
+3. For changes, edit the HTML, CSS, or JS files in the `assets` folder and refresh the browser to see updates.

+### File Structure

+- **assets/css/**: Stylesheets for the website.
+- **assets/js/**: JavaScript files for interactive elements.
+- **assets/images/**: Images used in the website.
+- **forms/**: PHP or other backend scripts for form handling.
+- **index.html**: Main homepage.
+- **inner-page.html**: Template for additional pages.

 ## Contributing